Major League poster

 The inciting incident occurs at 12 minutes when Players arrive at spring training and realize they've been assembled as sacrificial lambs.
 Phelps has deliberately created a losing team.
 The comfortable mediocrity of their careers is disrupted by intentional sabotage..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Team makes active choice to win despite Phelps' sabotage.
+This reveals the protagonist's commitment to Team makes active choice to win despite Phelps' sabotage.
 "Let's win the whole fucking thing" becomes rallying cry.
 They enter Act 2 united in defiance, choosing to fight rather than accept their assigned role as losers., moving from reaction to action.

 The Collapse moment at 81 minutes (75% through) represents the emotional nadir.
 Here, Jake discovers his eyesight is failing - career-ending whiff of death.
 Team loses crucial games as playoff hopes fade.
 The dream of winning appears dead.
-Physical limitation represents mortality and end of athletic identity., reveals the protagonist at their lowest point.
+Physical limitation represents mortality and end of athletic identity., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 86 minutes initiates the final act resolution at 80% of the runtime.
 Team discovers attendance clause in Phelps' contract: if they draw enough fans, she can't move the franchise.
 New information provides synthesis of personal pride (wanting to win) and collective purpose (saving Cleveland baseball).
 United motivation emerges., demonstrating the transformation achieved throughout the journey.